Metamorphoses of the flow past an obstacle of a resonantly-driven bistable polariton fluid: Conclusion

-In conclusion, we have found that the drive provided by a constant support field deeply changes the Landau transition.
-The stationary flow profile undergoes a metamorphosis instead of becoming time-dependent.
+In summary, the presence of an extended resonant drive and the bistability that it creates, deeply change the transition of a condensate flowing past an obstacle.
+The stationary flow profile undergoes a metamorphosis through the spatial analog of a rate-dependent tipping bifurcation instead of becoming time-dependent.
+The metamorphosis takes place in a very small range of obstacle strengths (or velocities) due to the unstable nature of the wake at the transition.
 Moreover, for given flow and pumping parameters, successive transitions exist at a discrete number of potential amplitudes.
+We have shown that this can be understood analytically in a suitable asymptotic regime.

+It is worth emphasizing that the bifurcations of the flow profile that we have described, are quite different from usual textbook bifurcations.
+The steady state solution does not disappear by merging with an unstable solution, like in a saddle-node bifurcation, the bifurcation which, for instance, gives rise to grey soliton emission in a one-dimensional condensate flow past and obstacle.
+The steady state above the bifurcation is also obviously different from the limit cycle in a Hopf bifurcation which gives rise to vortex emission in usual fluid flow or higher dimensional condensates.
+Here, the steady solution persists through the bifurcation.
+It is stable above the bifurcation but its shape has abruptly changed.
+The stationary solution undergoes a metamorphosis at the bifurcation point, in a way that is only possible in an infinite dimensional system, namely by deforming at infinity.

-We have shown that these phenomena can be described and understood analytically in suitable asymptotic regimes.
-These results certainly suggest a careful reexamination of the Landau transition in higher dimensions.
-We also hope that they will motivate experimental studies of the phenomenon.
+The results suggest a careful reexamination of the analogous flow transition in higher dimensions.
+We hope that they will also motivate experimental studies of the phenomenon.
+It will certainly be challenging to experimentally resolve the details of the transitions and to witness the appearance of the unstable state in the wake of the obstacle since this happens in a small neighborhood of the transition points.
+However, the transitions from a fluid in the HD-state to a fluid in the LD-state in the wake of the obstacle and the steadiness of the flow both below and above the transitions should be more easily observable.
 Finally, we cannot help but wonder, whether the extended switches of the fluid density wake induced by a localized obstacle could provide useful applications in all-optical technology and devices \cite{ballarini2013}.